debojitchanda/debojitchanda.github.io/content/about.md

 ---
 Hi, I am Debojit.
 Again, welcome to my website.

-I am a second-year graduate student in the [Department of Physics](https://iitk.ac.in/phy) at the Indian Institute of Technology Kanpur.
+I am a fourth-year graduate student in the [Department of Physics](https://iitk.ac.in/phy) at the Indian Institute of Technology Kanpur.
 I work in the field of Soft Matter Physics in the [Soft & Active Matter Lab](https://www.iitk.ac.in/sam) under the supervision of [Dr. Manas Khan](https://home.iitk.ac.in/~mkhan/).
 My current research aims to identify and address the similarities between biological and colloidal membranes and design artificial membranes with bioengineered colloids.

 Besides my research, I also paint watercolor landscapes, though I do not find much time.
 Sometimes, I also play football and watch animes.